Skip to table of contents

 2. Students are not permitted to provide any form of direct care to patients, at any event or location, except under the direct supervision of approved College faculty.

-3. Failure to comply with this policy will be ground for disciplinary action, including the possibility of dismissal from the College of Dentistry.
+3. Failure to comply with this policy will be grounds for disciplinary action, including the possibility of dismissal from the College of Dentistry.

 Return to top